Assassination of Andrei Karlov: Victim

 Born in Moscow in 1954, Andrei Gennadyevich Karlov was educated at the Moscow State Institute of International Relations and the Diplomatic Academy.
 He began his career with the government at the Ministry of Foreign Affairs of the USSR in 1976.
 Karlov spoke fluent Korean and held various diplomatic positions at the Russian embassy to North Korea, including as Russian ambassador to North Korea from June 2001 to December 2006.
 He had been Russian ambassador to Turkey since July 2013.

-Andrei Karlov is the fourth Russian diplomat to have died in the line of duty, after Alexander Griboyedov (assassinated as Imperial Russian ambassador to Qajar Persia in 1829), Vatslav Vorovsky (assassinated as Soviet representative to the Lausanne Conference in 1923), and Pyotr Voykov (assassinated as Soviet ambassador to Poland in 1927).
-In addition the Russian consul in Bitola in April 1903, and the Russian consul in Mitrovica in August 1903, were both assassinated by Ottoman soldiers.
+Karlov was the fourth head of a Russian or Soviet diplomatic mission to be assassinated while serving abroad, after Imperial Russian ambassador to Qajar Persia Alexander Griboyedov in 1829, Soviet representative to the Lausanne Conference Vatslav Vorovsky in 1923, and Soviet ambassador to Poland Pyotr Voykov in 1927.
+Earlier, in 1903, the Russian consuls Grigoriy Shcherbina in Mitrovica and Alexander Rostkovsky in Bitola were also killed by Ottoman soldiers.

 Perpetrator

 The assassin was identified as Mevlüt Mert Altıntaş (/tr/; 24 June 1994 – 19 December 2016), an off-duty Turkish riot police officer.

 After failing the university placement exam twice, he graduated from İzmir Police School in 2014.
 His sister was quoted as saying that "he started to perform prayer five times a day in police school".
 He served on an elite Ankara riot police unit for two and a half years, and had been part of the security detail for Turkish President Recep Tayyip Erdoğan on eight occasions since July 2016.

 A Turkish newspaper reported that Altıntaş had been suspended in early October 2016 for suspected involvement in the 2016 Turkish coup attempt, but returned to duty in mid-November.

 Altıntaş had visited Qatar several times.
 Following the assassination, his activities in Qatar have been under investigation.

 Altıntaş' body was rejected by his family; his parents stated that "We are ashamed of him because of the murder and we will not claim the body of a traitor."
 His body was buried in a cemetery for unclaimed corpses.